kognifai/Galore/SDK-documentation/TQL.md

 Examples of streams in Galore:

 -  **Measurement time series** is a sequence of timestamp values or vectors.
 Value is a vector with a single element.

 -  **Alarm log** is a sequence of alarms on a system or a subsystem

 - **Active alarms** is a sequence of lists where each list contains active alarms.
-Whenever the state of an active alarm changes, it       reflects in active alarms sequence.
-Each system and sub system has an active alarms sequence.
+Each system and sub system has an active alarms sequence, whenever the state of an active alarm changes, it reflects in the active alarms sequence.

--  **Sample set logs** are streams of complex data structures such as weather forecasts, production forecasts, power curves,           amplitude spectrum and much more.
+-  **Sample set logs** are streams of complex data structures such as weather forecast, production forecast, power curves,           amplitude spectrum, and much more.

 # Event types

 The following event types are supported by TQL:

--   **Vector -** This event has a vector of floating point values with one or more elements.
-Stored Streams of vector events have an associated time series node in the Galore asset model.
-The node contains **element descriptors** describing the vector element properties such as storage unit and display unit.
-The elements descriptors are also referred to as **metadata** for the vector or time series.
+-   **Vector -** This event has a vector of floating point values with one or many elements.
+Stored streams of vector events have an associated time series node in the Galore asset model.
+The node contains **element descriptors** which describes the vector element properties such as storage unit and display unit.
+The element descriptors is also referred as **metadata** in vector and time series.

--   **Sample set -** This event is a matrix or table.
+-   **Sample set -** This event is a matrix or a table.
 Each column in the matrix is a **channel**.
       For example,  for a weather forecast one channel can be a wind speed and another a temperature.
-    Stored Streams of sample set events have an associated sample set node in the Galore asset model.
-The node contains **channel descriptors** describing the channel properties such as storage unit display unit, sample rate and sample dimension.
-The channel descriptors are also referred to as **meta data** for the sample set sequence.
+    Stored streams of sample set events have an associated sample set node in the Galore asset model.
+The node contains **channel descriptors** which describes the channel properties such as storage unit display unit, sample rate and sample dimension.
+The channel descriptors is also referred as **meta data** in the sample set sequence.

--   Alarm.
-An alarm event has the following properties:
+-   **Alarm-** An alarm event has the following properties:

     -   Level: (Info/light blue, Warning/yellow, Alarm/red,
         Emergency/magenta)

     -   Active: (true, false/green)

-    -   Acknowledged (true or false).
-User or system(auto ack.) has acknowledge the alarm
+    -   Acknowledged: (true or false).
+A user or system(auto ack.) has acknowledged the alarm

-    -   Passed (true or false).
+    -   Passed: (true or false).
 Triggering condition has passed but alarm is not acknowledged

-    -   message
+    -   Message

-Most TQL operations work on a subset of types.
-Some operations have different parameters for different types of input Streams.
-Boolean operations works on alarm Streams active property.
+Most TQL operations work on subset types.
+Some operations have different parameters for different input stream types.
+Boolean operations work on alarm streams active property.